thien-do/thien-do/work.md

 [liquid]: https://liquid.com/

 2015 – 2018.
-Designed and built an advanced web trading platform with [Hoang Pham][hoang] and [Chinh Nguyen][chinh].
+Designed and built an advanced web trading platform with [Hoang Luu][hoang] and [Chinh Nguyen][chinh].
 Formed and led a UI engineering team of 15 engineers across 3 countries to develop many web apps on the platform, as well as the platform itself.

 [hoang]: https://github.com/unrealhoang
 [chinh]: https://www.linkedin.com/in/chinhnq/